kelvin-21/amazon_price_crawler/README.md

 ## Amazon Price Crawler

-- Get the price and stock information of 70 products on Amazon.jp within 30 seconds
+- Able to get the price and stock information of 70 products on Amazon.jp within 20 seconds
 - Detect different web states and perform corresponding actions
 - Bypass captcha in Amazon
 - Prompt alert in Telegram if desired price appears